 As Canada commemorates 150 years since confederation (and Toque & Canoe celebrates six years!), we thought we’d publish this striking photo taken by Mi’kmaw photographer Patricia Bourque from Prince Edward Island.

-If you’ve been following us over the last year, you’ve likely noticed that we’ve stepped up our posts featuring Aboriginal tourism in Canada, enriching our already diverse editorial coverage with stories such as Feeding our Spirits in Yuquot, By the Light of the Candlefish, Alan Syliboy’s Whimsical World, Surviving Canada’s Coldest Season, Skwachàys Lodge and Royals Revel in Aboriginal Culture.
+If you’ve been following us over the last year, you’ve likely noticed that we’ve stepped up our posts featuring Indigenous tourism in Canada, enriching our already diverse editorial coverage with stories such as Feeding our Spirits in Yuquot, By the Light of the Candlefish, Alan Syliboy’s Whimsical World, Surviving Canada’s Coldest Season, Skwachàys Lodge and Royals Revel in Aboriginal Culture.

-It’s been a heck of a learning curve and these adventures around the country have taken us to some seriously remote places — from the West Coast’s Nootka Island all the way to Cape Breton, Nova Scotia where we attended an international conference on Aboriginal tourism.
+It’s been a heck of a learning curve and these adventures around the country have taken us to some seriously remote places — from the West Coast’s Nootka Island all the way to Cape Breton, Nova Scotia where we attended an international conference on Indigenous tourism.

 On our travels, we’ve explored conversations about truth and reconciliation and the notion that the two solitudes in Canada aren’t necessarily the English and French (a concept many Canadians grew up with) but rather, Indigenous people and the rest of us.